 The average price of repairing a bent rim always depends on the model of the car and the size of the rim.
 A tire service’s price is based on two factors: the labor cost and the consumable cost.
-The Average repair costs to a bent rim are anywhere near $70-$80.
+The Average repair costs for a bent rim are anywhere near $70 to $80.

-You have to pay for repairing a bent steel rim anywhere near $10-$20 for a 16-inch diameter and costs increase or decrease depending on the diameter $20-$35 for a 17-inch rim.
-But the alloy ones cost more than $35-$50 for a 16-inch rim.
+You have to pay for repairing a bent steel rim anywhere from $10 to $20 for 16-inch diameter and costs increase or decrease depending on the diameter $20 to $35 for a 17-inch rim.
+But the alloy ones cost more than $35 to $50 for a 16-inch rim.

 Bent Rim Repair Cost Summary

 The prices are different depending on the tire repair shop, but this is about the average repair cost.
-According to an auto market report in 2022, if you want to replace your bent rim then you have to pay $200-$500 for each new wheel.
+According to an auto market report in 2022, if you want to replace your bent rim then you have to pay $200 to $500 for each new wheel.

 |Wheel Alignment Cost||$75|

 Types of Bent Wheel – Which one is Better in 2022?

 Bent wheels can be classified into two types.
 The first is when air escapes from the tire.
 As opposed to those that make a visible appearance on the tire but do not affect it.

 Most bents over a certain degree need to be repaired as soon as possible in order to drive, so the tire can be put on and inflated.
 It is also possible to have bents that are not that serious.